-- 65. On or about July 2017, after the Diversity and Inclusion Summit, Google held another diversity training class ("Diversity Training") at its Mountain View headquarters.
-Damore attended this event based on his similar motivations for attending the Summit-namely, because Google factored "diversity and inclusion" into its employment advancement opportunities, and because of his concerns about Google's employment practices and diversity programs. - 66.
-The Diversity Training was broken into two parts: 1) an online course, followed by, 2) an in-person training.

-67. Damore provided feedback in response to the online portion of the Diversity Training, by asking whether Google accounted for political viewpoint bias in the workplace, since Google was addressing other biases.
-Google's only response was that Damore should attend the in-person training.

-- 68. At the in-person training, entitled "Bias Busting," Google discussed how biases against women exist in the workplace, and how "white male privilege" exists in the workplace.
+- 57. On or about July 2017, after the Diversity and Inclusion Summit, Google held another diversity training class ("Diversity Training") at its Mountain View headquarters.
+Damore attended this event based on his similar motivations for attending the Summit-namely, because Google factored "diversity and inclusion" into its employment advancement opportunities. - 58.
+The Diversity Training was broken into two parts: 1) an online course, followed by, 2) an in-person training. - 59.
+Damore provided feedback in response to the online portion of the Diversity Training, by asking whether Google accounted for political viewpoint bias in the workplace, since Google was addressing other biases.
+Google's only response was that Damore should attend the in-person training. - 60.
+At the in-person training, entitled "Bias Busting," Google discussed how biases against women exist in the workplace, and how "white male privilege" exists in the workplace.
 The training was run by the "Unbiasing Group" at Google, and there were approximately 20 Google employees present.
 Damore disagreed with this one-sided approach.
 When Damore verbalized his dissent and his concerns with the one-sided presentation, other employees, including managers, laughed at him derisively.
-They considered his views to be conservative, and thus flawed and worthy of disparagement. - 69.
+They considered his views to be conservative, and thus flawed and worthy of disparagement. - 61.
 At the end of the Diversity Training, the presenters asked the audience members to submit any written feedback they might have to them.
 In response, Damore electronically submitted the memo he had drafted, which had been updated multiple times with comments and feedback from other Google employees, once again to Google HR.
-Google HR once again ignored Damore, and did not respond to the memo in any way. - 70.
-On or about August 2, 2017, at the suggestion of a Google manager, Damore submitted the edited memo to skeptics@google.com ("Skeptics"), another message board for Google employees only.
-Damore explicitly stated that the purpose of submitting the memo to the group was for Google employees to discuss different views and look at matters from a different perspective, including the conservative perspective; otherwise, all Google employees would simply hear their same opinions repeated over and over again, and never enrich their employment or their experiences with different viewpoints. - 71.
-Within the next few days after Damore published the memo on the Skeptics forum, the memo became more and more widely viewed on the internal Google forums. - 72.
+Google HR once again ignored Damore, and did not respond to the memo in any way. - 62.
+On or about August 2, 2017, at the suggestion of a Google colleague, Damore submitted the edited memo to skeptics@google.com ("Skeptics"), another message board for Google employees only.
+Damore explicitly stated that the purpose of submitting the memo to the group was for Google employees to discuss different views and look at matters from a different perspective, including the conservative perspective; otherwise, all Google employees would simply hear their same opinions regurgitated over and over again, and never enrich their experiences with different viewpoints.

+- 63. Within the next few days after Damore published the memo on the Skeptics forum, the memo became more and more widely viewed on the private Google forums. - 64.
 On or about August 4, 2017, an unknown Google employee leaked the memo to either Vice Motherboard or Gizmodo, which selectively quoted from the memo and misinterpreted it.
-This "news story," distorting Damore's internal memo on workplace issues, was picked up by other media outlets, until Damore's memo went viral across the world.
+This "news story," distorting Damore's internal memo on workplace issues, was picked up by other media outlets, until Damore's memo went viral across the world. - 65.
 On August 4, 2017, Damore attended a meeting with Rao and another representative from Google HR.
 At the meeting, Rao stated that Google was aware of Damore's memo, and although Google could not ask him to take it down because it was protected political speech, they still thought it was in his best interest to do so.
 Damore understood from this meeting that Google was threatening him with termination for his internal speech about workplace issues, including his critique on Google's gender and race quota programs and its dismissal of unpopular (conservative) political viewpoints.

-Damore Received Threats from His Coworkers
+Damore Received Threats From His Coworkers